Genetic Defects Milwaukee, WI

 Cleft Lip and Cleft Palate

-The most common dental genetic defect, this occurs when the lip or the palate of the patient fails to fuse together during development inside the womb.
-This condition can be corrected through cleft and craniofacial surgery.
-The treatment, especially in children, involves a series of treatments from multi-disciplinary teams.
+Cleft lip and palate treatment, especially in children, involves a series of treatments from multi-disciplinary teams.
 The teams coordinate cosmetic and reconstructive surgery to reposition the jaw, contour the facial bones, and address facial tissue issues.
 Speech and hearing therapy is needed to ensure normal speech development.
+These are not defects we treat.

 Anodontia and Hypodontia

-These are congenital defects where one or more of the patient’s permanent teeth fail to develop.
-Hypodontia is the term when some teeth fail to develop; Anodontia is the absence of all the patient’s teeth.
-This hereditary condition will affect the bone development of both the upper and lower jaw and cause spacing problems in the future.
-These conditions are treated either by leaving any remaining primary teeth in place and then having the patient wear braces, or by using bridges to correct the problem.
+Both hereditary conditions affect the bone development of the upper and lower jaw and cause spacing problems in the future.
+These conditions are treated either by leaving any remaining primary teeth in place and then having the patient wear braces or by using bridges to correct the problem.

 Supernumerary Teeth

-This hereditary condition is the presence of extra permanent teeth; some may erupt and some may not.
-These extra teeth may appear anywhere in the gums and are irregularly shaped.
 The appearance of the extra teeth causes problems with overcrowding, tooth displacement, and pathological complications such as cyst formation.
 Treatment involves a series of procedures to manage all the effects of the extra teeth, including pain management.
+Normally there is no pain with extra teeth but not enough room in someone's arch to accommodate them.
+So in some cases orthodontics and extractions are used to create a more esthetic smile.

 Malocclusions